-Hawaiʻi Peace and Justice (HPJ) works to promote peace, social justice, and ea (life, sovereignty, rising, breath) in Hawaiʻi through community organizing, popular education, nonviolent direct action, and art as a tool for social change..
-As a multigenerational and multi-ethnic organization of Kānaka Maoli, immigrant descendants of the sugar plantation era and other BIPOC communities operating in the context of a U.S. occupation, we are building power to dismantle these oppressive structures, particularly the military-political-economic complex, that prevent Kanaka Maoli sovereignty.
+Hawaiʻi Peace and Justice (HPJ) works to promote peace, social justice, and ea (life, sovereignty, rising, breath) in Hawaiʻi through community organizing, popular education, art and nonviolent direct action as tools for social change.
+As a multigenerational and multi-ethnic organization of Kānaka Maoli, immigrant descendants of the sugar plantation era and other BIPOC communities operating in the context of a U.S. occupation, we are building power to dismantle oppressive structures, particularly the military-political-economic complex, that prevent Kanaka Maoli sovereignty.
 We understand that militarized notions of “national security” produce violence and conditions of economic, social, political and ecological insecurity for Indigenous communities around the world.
-Our collective viision is what international feminists call “genuine security,- centering health and well-being through policies and actions that meaningfully redistribute funds away from industries of violence and death towards that which feeds and enriches ourselves, our neighbors, and our broader communities.
+Our collective vision is what international feminists call “genuine security- centering health and well-being through policies and actions that meaningfully redistribute funds away from industries of violence and towards that which feeds and enriches ourselves, our neighbors, and our broader communities.

 What We Do

 Through our Koa Futures Initiative HPJ focuses on developing youth leaders, organizers and activists who are committed to developing a pro-peace, demilitarization, anti-imperialist movement in Hawaiʻi and Oceania.
 Building on the successes and lessons of previous movements and looking toward a generative and not destructive future, we work in partnership with Aloha ʻĀina organizations to design trainings and educational programs to enhance the creativity, critical thinking and mass organizing of our communities to shift toward genuine security that prioritizes climate justice over war that restores our collective lands and waters.